jcsong06/jcsong06/README.md

 I'm the Software Lead of FIRST Robotics Team ERROR 3130, located in Woodbury Minnesota.
 Currently, I am working on teaching my team's software members and coding robots using Java and the [WPILib](https://github.com/wpilibsuite) software library.

 I have studied computer science at the University of Minnesota for the past two years, learning Python, Java, C, and x86-64 Assembly.
+I am planning to study machine learning and computer vision at Stanford University, Class of 2028.

 <hr>